department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 ---
 layout: default
 title: Dates, times, and phone numbers
+anchors:
+  - anchor: Dates and years
+  - anchor: Times and time zones
+  - anchor: Phone numbers
 ---

 # Dates, times, and phone numbers

-Dates, times, and phone numbers often appear together, so we've put guidelines for these together.
+Dates, times, and phone numbers often appear together, so we've put guidelines for these in one place.

-__Dates__
+## Dates and years

 Spell out dates in body copy, using the full construction: March 31, 1989.
 In general, spell out days of the week and months also in body copy.

-__Exceptions__
+__Exceptions:__

 - Use 9/11 when referencing the September 11, 2001, terror attack.
 - Abbreviate days and months when space is very limited, such as in callout boxes, alerts, or promo components, etc.